 Ground instability is the upward, lateral, or downward movement of the ground which can cause the movement of a building or structure.

 It can occur from natural factors, such as earthquakes which are due to the Earth’s constantly shifting crust, and can also be exacerbated by issues such as soil compaction, ground moisture levels, poorly executed foundations and ground vibrations from passing traffic or excavations.
 This can lead to subsidence, the gradual downward movement of a building or structure, which can have a huge impact on building operations and safety.
+This is where our soil and ground stabilisation service can help.

 Subsidence can result in unexpected structural damage to the building, internal or external cracks in the walls, sinking floors, the inability to open and close windows and doors, failing drain systems and other severe defects.
 As mentioned above, this can seriously affect the building’s operations and also have an impact on insurance.